 - Self-Pity always has to place the blame– it has to find out whose fault it is, yet it is never their own.

-- It always has a reason why it cannot overcome- a person with Self-Pity may say, 'You just don't understand!'
+- It always has a reason why we cannot overcome- a person with Self-Pity may say, “You just don’t understand!”

 Something you need to understand:

-The principle of separation is important to apply when we recognize the workings of this spirit in a person's life or even in our own.
+The principle of separation is important to apply when we recognize the workings of this spirit in a person’s life or even in our own.
 It is a spirit, it is not us.
-It is feeding us thoughts, feelings, and emotions that we are accepting and agreeing with.
-Once that spirit is rejected and removed, we can live at peace again and begin to move forward into restoration and recovery.
+It feeds us thoughts, feelings, and emotions that we accept and agree with.
+Once we reject and remove the spirit of self-pity, we can live at peace again and begin to move forward into restoration and recovery.

 A man is as miserable as he thinks he is. ~Lucius Anndeus Seneca